 Once the office has received the service's request for an assessment they will review the submission to ensure that the service is ready to be assessed.
-If the service is ready to proceed the JAG office will assemble an assessment team comprising of a:
+If the service is ready to proceed an assessment team will be proposed, comprising of a:

-- Clinical assessor, focusing on quality and safety and the clinical workforce including endoscopist training - Nurse assessor, focusing on the environment, decontamination and nursing workforce - Management assessor (only for larger services or where training is provided), focusing on booking, capacity and productivity and administration including the administrative workforce - Lay assessor, focusing on the patient pathway and experience.
+- Medical assessor, focusing on quality and safety and the clinical workforce including endoscopist training - Nurse assessor, focusing on the environment, decontamination and nursing workforce - Management assessor (only for larger services or where training is provided), focusing on booking, capacity and productivity and administration including the administrative workforce - Lay assessor, focusing on the patient pathway and experience.